An autoencoder for heterotic orbifolds with arbitrary geometry: Conclusions and Outlook

 \section{Conclusions and Outlook}

 One of the challenges in string model building is the classification of large classes of consistent models.
 The reason is the huge dimensionality of the input-parameter space where models are specified.
 For example, heterotic orbifold models are defined by $\mathcal{O}(100)$ parameters which can take rational values subject to some consistency constraints.
-We have shown in this paper that techniques based on machine learning offer a tool to improve this situation.
+With the goal of improving this situation, we have introduced a new general tool based on ML that helps reduce understand these constructions in a smaller parameter space.

-By inspecting several possible autoencoder configurations, we have built a new autoencoder (available at~\cite{AutoencoderST}) that encodes the defining data of large classes of models arising from any number of orbifold geometries into just three parameters.
-Interestingly, we have shown that the identified optimal autoencoder configuration does not require long training times to render the maximal accuracy of the machine.
+By inspecting several possible autoencoder configurations, we have built a robust ML tool known as \texttt{heterotic orbiencoder} (available at~\cite{AutoencoderST}), that allows one to encode into just three parameters the information of models arising from an arbitrary number of Abelian orbifold geometries, irrespectively of the strong differences in their geometric and statistical features.
+Further, it is possible to establish some properties of promising models in the smaller latent space.
+Interestingly, we have shown that (with the right choice of activation and loss functions along with the proper optimizer and NN architecture) the \texttt{heterotic orbiencoder} does not require long training times to render the maximal accuracy of the machine, allowing the training process to be executed on an easily accessible computer.

-We have applied our autoencoder to the \Z8--I (1,1) and \Z{12}--I (1,1) orbifold geometries, and found that this neural network can reconstruct with an average accuracy of 72\% the input information from those three parameters.
+We have applied our \texttt{heterotic orbiencoder} to the \Z8--I (1,1) and \Z{12}--I (1,1) orbifold geometries, and found that this neural network can reconstruct with an average accuracy of 72\% the input information from those three parameters.
 Interestingly, we find that in this 3D space (i) models split naturally by geometry, building compact clusters, and that (ii) at their borders one can identify phenomenologically appealing models, such as those exhibiting the massless matter spectrum of the MSSM or \SU5 GUTs.
 This curious feature reveals that the input parameters contain already implicit data about the phenomenological properties of the models, which is inherited to the 3D latent space.
 We inspected explicitly the translation between the input and latent spaces in \SU5 orbifold GUTs.

 Our findings suggest a new classification method based on exploring the properties of the latent space.
 This task seems more feasible than the quest of obtaining all possible admissible values of the $\mathcal{O}(100)$ original input parameters.
 A first short-term goal is to improve the accuracy of our autoencoder.
 We expect this to be reached by adding more hidden layers to our configuration, using larger computing resources than those available for the present work.
 A second goal will be to understand how consistency conditions, such as modular invariance, are translated into the compressed information contained in the small latent space.
 The results of this endeavor will be reported elsewhere.